trandangtri/Demo/README.rst

 Magento integration setup
 -------------------------

-Firs You must setup sandbox.
+Firs You must setup sandbox in vagrant, but not import any data.
-Use manual untill step ().

 Then run magento install script: